What is Tether (USDT)? Overview of the Controversial Stablecoin

-Tether Limited is run by 3 individuals: JL Van Der Velde, Giancarlo Devasini, and Stuart Hoegner.
+Tether Limited is run by 3 individuals: Jean-Louis van der Velde, Giancarlo Devasini, and Stuart Hoegner.
 The company is based in Hong Kong.

 As we learned earlier, Tether was originally conceived of and named Mastercoin and Realcoin.
 It originally struggled to take off, like many other coins.
 However, starting from January 2017 and continuing for the next year and a half, the number of tethers printed by ‘the central bank of Tether’ grew from $10 million USD to nearly $2.8 billion USD.

 Further research shows that in February 2018 Tether accounted for about 10% of bitcoin trading volume.
 By the end of summer 2018 it accounted for nearly 80% of bitcoin volume around the world.